 Planning to tie the knot in the United Kingdom?
-The Marriage Visitor Visa UK 2026 allows non-UK residents to enter Britain specifically to marry or register a civil partnership.
-This comprehensive guide covers everything you need to know about requirements, the £127 application fee, typical 3-week processing time, required documents, and the step-by-step application process to make your UK wedding plans a reality.
+The Marriage Visitor Visa UK allows non-UK residents to enter Britain specifically to marry or register a civil partnership.
+From 8 April 2026, the visa fee is £135 (up from £127), with standard processing taking around 3 weeks.
+This 2026 guide covers requirements, the application process, how to give notice of marriage, the comparison with Fiancé and Spouse visas, and how to get married in the UK as a foreigner.

 The Marriage Visitor Visa UK is a specific category of UK visitor visa designed exclusively for individuals who wish to marry or enter into a civil partnership in the United Kingdom without intending to settle.
-Unlike the UK spouse visa or fiancé visa, this route is strictly temporary and does not lead to settlement in the UK.
+Unlike the UK spouse visa or UK fiancé visa, this route is strictly temporary and does not lead to settlement.

-This visa is particularly suitable for couples who plan to celebrate their wedding ceremony in the UK—perhaps in a picturesque British venue or with family and friends based there—but intend to return to their home country or reside elsewhere after the marriage.
-The Marriage Visitor Visa UK 2026 costs £127 and typically takes around 3 weeks to process, making it one of the more straightforward UK visa applications for those who meet the eligibility criteria.
+This visa is suitable for couples who plan to celebrate their wedding ceremony in the UK — perhaps in a picturesque British venue or with family and friends based there — but intend to return to their home country or reside elsewhere after the marriage.
+The Marriage Visitor Visa UK 2026 costs £135 (effective 8 April 2026) and typically takes around 3 weeks to process, making it one of the more straightforward UK visa applications for those who meet the eligibility criteria.

 The Home Office scrutinises Marriage Visitor Visa applications carefully to ensure applicants genuinely intend to leave the UK after their wedding and are not using the route as a means to settle.
 Understanding the official Marriage Visitor Visa requirements and preparing a strong application with comprehensive supporting documents is essential for success.